-Changing things from the inside can be a powerful way to get more out of work.
-This site is about how work makes you feel — and what YOU can do about it.
-As a career coach, my goal is to help you learn ways to help yourself … giving you the power to change your own work life!
+Changing jobs from the inside can be a powerful way to get more out of your work life.
+This site is about workplace challenges and how work makes you feel — and what YOU can do to turn all those not always positive feelings about work into real lasting change.

 Add to that some basic, practical street smarts, and you have a formula for workplace success.
 Not that it’s all quite that easy.
 But awareness — along with a willingness to try new things — is a great beginning.
 Luckily, new habits (even with occasional misses) can turn into lifelong faithful friends.

 Well, at least with a few words to the wise we can aim for the second picture!

 Find latest articles below this section on HOME page!